 How To Make Absolutely Amazing Pork Loin In The Crock Pot

 Start off by picking up a pork loin at the store or butcher.
 I prefer boneless for this meal as it is fast and delicious without tons of prep.
 Add your cooking spray and onions to the crockpot before you add your cut of meat with the fat side up.
 Then coat your pork in spices, add some broth and close the lid.
 When you come back you want to make sure you check your meat with a meat thermometer that it is cooked to 145 degrees, that’s when you know it is done for sure.
 If it finishes earlier then you expect, you can always switch your crock pot to the warm setting.

 What’s The Difference Between A Pork Tenderloin And A Pork Loin

 These are two different cuts of pork and both are super flavorful pieces of pork for your roast but they work a little differently.
 Pork loins are wide cuts of meat, large enough you can cut a full slice from it similar to a steak.
 Pork Loin is a sold both with and without bones.
 Pork tenderloin is smaller and thinner, and when cut makes more of a medallion size.
 Pork tenderloins generally are one to two pounds, and most pork loins in the stores are two to five pounds.
-Pork Loins generally lend themselves to slow cooker or roasting for a longer period of time, while pork tenderloin can be quickly cooked over higher heat.
+Pork Loins generally lend themselves to a slow cooker recipes or roasting for a longer period of time, while pork tenderloin can be quickly cooked over higher heat.

 My Kid Is A Picky Eater, Will They Like Pork Loin In The Crock Pot